Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 In the case that a validator's balance drops close to or below what is noted in EigenLayer, AVSs need to be notified of that ASAP, in order to get an accurate view of their security.

 In the case that a validator's balance, when run through the hysteresis function, is lower or higher than what is restaked on EigenLayer, anyone is allowed to permissionlessly prove that the balance of a certain validator.
-If the proof is valid, the StrategyManager decrements the pod owners beacon chain ETH shares by however much is staked on EigenLayer and adds the new proven stake.

 ### Proofs of Full Withdrawals

 Full withdrawals occur when a validator completely exits and withdraws from the beacon chain.
 The EigenPod is then credited with the validators balance at exit.
-A proof of a full withdrawal can be submitted by anyone to an EigenPod.
-The EigenPod then notes the new withdrawal and increases the "restaked balance" variable of the pod by the amount of the withdrawal.
+A proof of a full withdrawal can be submitted by anyone to an EigenPod to claim the freshly withdrawn ETH in the pod.
+The EigenPod then notes the new withdrawal and increases the "restaked balance" (but not staked on the consensus layer) variable of the pod by the amount of the withdrawal.

-If the amount of the withdrawal was greater than what the validator has reestaked on EigenLayer (which most often will be), then the excess is immediately sent to the DelayedWithdrawalRouter to be sent to the pod owner.
+If the amount of the withdrawal was greater than what the validator has reestaked on EigenLayer (which most often will be), then the excess is immediately sent to the DelayedWithdrawalRouter to be sent to the pod owner, as this excess balance is not restaked.

 Once the "restaked balance" of the pod is incremented, the pod owner is able to queue withdrawals for up to the "restaked balance", decrementing the "restaked balance" by the withdrawal amount.
 When the withdrawal is completed the pod simply sends a payment to the pod owner for the queued funds.
 Note that if the withdrawer chooses to recieve the withdrawal as shares, the StrategyManager will increase the "restaked balance" by the withdrawal amount.